 |The first figure below shows the normal situation where the temperature increases monotonously from the solid to the liquid and there is no undercooling!
 If some enterprising part of the interface tries to run a bit ahead by forming a bump as shown below, it encounters hotter liquid than the rest of the interface.|

-has to be removed through the bump compared to a normal part of the interface.
+More energy has to be removed through the bump compared to a normal part of the

-First the heat needed to cool down the liquid to the melting point must get
+interface.
+First the heat needed to cool down the liquid to the melting point must get out,

-out, and second, the heat of crystallization need to be removed.
-As the figure
+and second, the heat of crystallization need to be removed.
+As the figure schematically shows,

-regular parts is already as large as it could be.
-Otherwise the interface would
+in the regular parts is already as large as it could be.
+Otherwise the interface would simply

 In other words, local attempts of interface portions to break out and get ahead of the crowd will simply not get very far or last very long.
 We say the interface is stable with respect to small fluctuations.

 |The situation changes completely if undercooling occurs.
 This is schematically shown below.|